MarcosTulioSDLV/product-shop/README.md

 • Allows the creation, reading, updating, and removal (CRUD) of users, products, categories, and orders from the system, considering security roles and permissions.

-• Permissions and allowed operations vary depending on the assigned role (see Roles and Permissions section).
+• Permissions and allowed operations vary depending on the assigned role (see Authentication section).

 ## Authentication
 The API uses Spring Security for authentication control.
 The following roles are available: